Shangri-La Hotels and Resorts

-Shangri-La Hotels and Resorts (香格里拉酒店) is a multinational hospitality company.
-Founded in 1971 by tycoon Robert Kuok in Malaysia, the company now has over 100 luxury hotels and resorts with over 40,000 rooms in Africa, Asia, Europe, the Middle East, North America and Australia.
+Shangri-La Hotels and Resorts (香格里拉酒店) is a multinational hospitality company, founded in 1971 by tycoon Robert Kuok and bearing the name of Shangri-La, a Far Eastern mythical land of contentment depicted in the 1933 novel Lost Horizon.
+It is a subsidiary of Kerry Properties, the company has over 100 luxury hotels and resorts with over 40,000 rooms in Africa, Asia, Europe, the Middle East, North America and Oceania.

-Shangri-La has 4 brands across different market segments: Shangri-La, Traders Hotels, Kerry Hotels and Hotel Jen.
+Shangri-La has 4 brands across different market segments: Shangri-La, Traders Hotels, Kerry Hotels, and Hotel Jen.
 The company's head office is in Kerry Centre (嘉里中心), Quarry Bay, Hong Kong.
 The current chairman is Kuok Hui-kwong.

 History

 The first hotel of the luxury Shangri-La Hotels and Resorts Group was the Shangri-La Hotel Singapore, opened on 23 April 1971.
 The name derives from the mythical place Shangri-La, described in the 1933 novel Lost Horizon by British author James Hilton.

 The Shangri-La Hotel Singapore was managed by Westin Hotels & Resorts, until Shangri-La International Hotel Management Limited was founded in 1979, and management of the Singapore Shangri-La was taken back over from Westin in 1984.
 However, it would not be until 1991 that Shangri-La assumed control of the rest of the hotels.

-This hotel has also become a prominent inter-governmental security conference known as the Shangri-La Dialogue.
+This hotel has also become the host to a prominent inter-governmental security conference known as the Shangri-La Dialogue.